workshopper/learnyoureact/exercises/hello_react/problem.en.md

 `$ npm install --save react react-dom express body-parser express-react-views@0.9.0 babel@5.8.23`

-You can see `node_modules` directory made.
-Files of module is in the directory.
+This will create your `node_modules` directory and store a bunch of modules in it.

 Next, create `program.js`.
 Folder structure is below.

 ```
 learnyoureact